Brexit: legal implications

 see our subscription plans

 Contracts, intellectual property, data protection, distribution… many aspects of the legal sphere can also be affected by Brexit.
-And it will be all the more rapid if the scenario of a No-Deal, an exit from the United Kingdom of the European Union without agreement, is confirmed.
-Alexandre Glatz and Gaëlle Saint-James, lawyers at Osborne Clarke, founded in Bristol in 1748 and now present throughout the world, have discussed all the points that could be contentious.
+And it will be all the more rapid if the scenario of a No-Deal, an exit of the United Kingdom from the European Union without agreement, is confirmed.
+At the information meeting organised by the FEBEA on 24 January 2019, Alexandre Glatz and Gaëlle Saint-James, lawyers at Osborne Clarke, founded in Bristol in 1748 and now present throughout the world, have discussed all the points that could be contentious.

 If the final negotiations fail and the Brexit agreement is not reached, the United Kingdom will withdraw from the European Union without the transition period initially planned until the end of December 2020.
 This means that on 29 March at 11 p.m.
 (London time) and 12 p.m.
 (Brussels time), the United Kingdom will become a third country to the European Union, without any further delay for companies to adapt to it.